 The single most important step a ministry can take to reduce the risk of sexual abuse is training staff members and volunteers to understand the problem.
-When staff members have an awareness of the basic characteristics of a sexual abuser, the process by which an abuser picks and prepares a child for abuse (grooming), and key indicators of child sexual abuse, they are better equipped to recognize and prevent abuse in ministry programs.
-(Learn more about MinistrySafe training at www.MinistrySafe.com.)
+When staff members have an awareness of the basic characteristics of a sexual abuser, the process by which an abuser picks and prepares a child for abuse, and key indicators of child sexual abuse, they are better equipped to recognize and prevent abuse in ministry programs.
+(Learn more about MinistrySafe training.)
 Before a crisis occurs, ministries must create a victim-centric response plan that prioritizes people over brand or reputation.
 By doing so, the health and well-being of children is prioritized, consistent with every ministry's mission.

-Kimberlee Norris and Gregory Love are partners in the Fort Worth, Texas law firm of Love & Norris [www.lovenorris.com] and founders of MinistrySafe [www.ministrysafe.com], providing child sexual abuse expertise to ministries worldwide.
+Kimberlee Norris and Gregory Love are partners in the Fort Worth, Texas law firm of Love & Norris and founders of MinistrySafe and Abuse Prevention Systems providing child sexual abuse expertise to child-serving organizations worldwide.
 After representing victims of child sexual abuse for more than two decades, Love and Norris saw recurring, predictable patterns in predatory behavior.
-MinistrySafe grew out of their desire to place proactive tools into the hands of ministry professionals.
+MinistrySafe/Abuse Prevention Systems grew out of their desire to place proactive tools into the hands of child-serving professionals.